Mandiant

-Mandiant, Inc. is an American cybersecurity firm and a subsidiary of Google.
-Mandiant received attention in February 2013 when it released a report directly implicating China in cyber espionage.
-In December 2013, Mandiant was acquired by FireEye for $1 billion, who eventually sold the FireEye product line, name, and its employees to Symphony Technology Group for $1.2 billion in June 2021.

-In March 2022, Google announced that it would acquire the company for $5.4 billion and integrate it into its Google Cloud division, with the firm becoming fully incorporated in September 2022.
+Mandiant, Inc. is a United States cybersecurity firm and a subsidiary of Google.
+The company published a report in February 2013 that implicated China in cyber espionage.
+In December 2013, FireEye acquired Mandiant for $1 billion.
+FireEye later sold its product line, name, and employees to Symphony Technology Group for $1.2 billion in June 2021.
+In March 2022, Google announced it would acquire Mandiant for $5.4 billion.
+The firm was fully incorporated into the Google Cloud division in September 2022.

 Founding

 Kevin Mandia, a former United States Air Force officer who serves as the company's chief executive officer, founded Mandiant as Red Cliff Consulting in 2004 before rebranding to its current name in 2006.
 In 2011, Mandiant received funding from Kleiner Perkins Caufield & Byers and One Equity Partners to expand its staff and grow its business-to-business operations, providing incident response and general security consulting along with incident management products to major global organizations, governments, and Fortune 100 companies.